Frequently Asked Questions About Driving for Uber and Driving for Lyft

 Which Is Better?
 Driving for Lyft vs Uber

-What Is UberEATS?
+What Is Uber Eats?

-Should I Become an UberEATS Driver?
+Should I Become an Uber Eats Driver?

-Can You Drive for both Uber and Lyft?
+Can You Drive for Both Uber and Lyft?

 You only need an iPhone or Android.
-Open the Uber and Lyft rider apps and go online with both, with Uber on the main screen while the Lyft one runs in the background (otherwse Uber will disconnect if you are away from the app for a few minutes.
-Do not use other apps while using these to prevent crashes and glitches.
+Open the companies' rider apps and go online with both, with Uber on the main screen while the Lyft one runs in the background (otherwise, Uber will disconnect if you are away from the app for a few minutes.
+Don't use other apps while using to prevent crashes and glitches.